zammad/zammad-documentation/install/source/include-get-the-source.rst

-Get the latest stable release of Zammad `here <https://github.com/zammad/zammad/archive/stable.tar.gz>`_, or find the initial version at https://ftp.zammad.com.
+Get the latest stable release of Zammad `here <https://ftp.zammad.com/zammad-latest.tar.gz>`_.
+This file will be updated whenever new bug-fixes are applied, so you can update from this URL regularly.

 .. code-block:: sh